Autism and Play

 Our case studies highlight a range of techniques Middletown staff have used to engage children and young people with outdoor play.

-It is important to note that while play behaviours can be developed in autistic children, all children have a right to play freely, and this includes non-normative forms of play.
-Any supports used should be acceptable to the child and appropriate to their play needs and goals.
+It is important to note that all children have a right to play freely, and this includes autistic forms of play that may differ from non-autistic peers.
+Any supports used should be acceptable to the child and guided by their play interests, needs and goals.

 Read next: Outdoor Play in School →